 Is Tradwife the New Retro Housewife?

 The tradwife movement doesn’t seem to be focused on living a vintage lifestyle in the sense of fashion or decorating style.
-Some like both but the tradwife movement tends to be more about staying home and submitting to your husband.
+Some like both but the tradwife movement tend to be more about staying home and submitting to your husband.

 By contrast, what you will find here on Retro Housewife Goes Green is a return to simple things and also a love of retro fashion and decor and you won’t find any push for anyone to live a different life than what they feel is best for their family.